 University of Indianapolis

 University of Kentucky

 Applicants must have:

-Achieved candidacy status from a regionally accredited doctoral program in psychology (APA preferred)
+Achieved candidacy status from a regionally accredited doctoral program in psychology (APA/CPA preferred)

 Completed at least 400 hours of clinical practicum